 Story continues below advertisement

-Butler demonstrated advanced acting skills throughout the entire show, but Wadsworth’s death scene allowed Butler to fully display his range of abilities.
+Butler demonstrated advanced acting skills throughout the show, but Wadsworth’s death scene fully allowed him to display his range of abilities.
 The monologue lasted at least three minutes and consisted of Butler running up and down the stage, switching between hilarious bouts of delirium and deathly serious moments.
-The most shocking part of all of this was finding out that much of the scene was created and workshopped by Butler himself.
+The most shocking part was finding out that much of the scene was created and workshopped by Butler himself.

 “Part of it was written in the script, and then a lot of it, I did improv.
-I made sure to pull from different plays and stuff,” said Butler.
+I made sure to pull from different plays and stuff,” Butler said.

 Other notable performers were Katie Evans (11), Noah Sutton (11), Maci Kilpatrick (9), Courtney Tate (12), Camden DeVaux (11), Rowan Rushing (10), and Izzy Blackledge (12).

 Evans played the French maid, Yvette.
 She kept up a French accent throughout the entire play.
 I’m confident Mrs. Broussard would have been impressed.
-She was also passionate in her all of expressions – every scream gave you goosebumps, every glare at another character made you feel more connected to her.
+She was also passionate in all her expressions – every scream gave you goosebumps, and every glare at another character made you feel more connected to her.

-Sutton was absolutely hilarious in his depiction of Colonel Mustard.
+Sutton was hilarious in his depiction of Colonel Mustard.
 One scene in particular stood out to me.
 The other characters were holding glasses against a door on the left side of the stage to listen to what was on the other side of the door.
-Sutton calmly walked to center stage and held his glass to his ear facing away from the door.
-The audience burst into laughter immediately, but Sutton stayed in character, acting oblivious just like Colonel Mustard.
+Sutton calmly walked to center stage and held his glass to his ear, facing away from the door.
+The audience burst into laughter immediately, but Sutton stayed in character, acting oblivious, just like Colonel Mustard.

 Kilpatrick played the mysterious, constantly exasperated Mrs. White, a socialite and five-time widow.
 Not only was her costume my favorite, but her acting was also impeccable.
 Kilpatrick has truly mastered the annoyed blank stare.
-Anytime another character did something she found stupid, Kilpatrick would give them a perfectly timed eyeroll or dramatic sigh.
+Anytime another character did something she found silly, she would give them a perfectly timed eye roll or dramatic sigh.

 Tate fully embodied her character, Mrs. Peacock.
-From her costume to her body language to the way she spoke, you almost forgot that she was a high school student in a wig.
+From her costume to her body language to how she spoke, you almost forgot that she was a high school student in a wig.
 It felt like she could really be a politician’s wife.
-In one scene, where Mrs. Peacock believed she had been poisoned, Tate’s performance was particularly dramatic and representative of her character.
+In one scene, where Mrs. Peacock believes she has been poisoned, Tate’s performance is theatrical and representative of her character.
 She screeched and clutched her chest, which felt perfect for her character.

 DeVaux played Mr. Green, the nerdy scaredy-cat who ended up saving the day.
-DeVaux, like Sutton, provided amazing comedic relief.
+Like Sutton, DeVaux provided amazing comedic relief.
 His character was terrified of just about everything.
 Every scream, every fall, every jump into another character’s arms was hilarious.

 Rushing played Professor Plum, a sarcastic doctor with a sketchy past.
-Rushing’s delivery was on-point.
-Every time Colonel Mustard would say something idiotic and misogynistic, Professor Plum was quick to deliver a supportive response.
-Rushing heavily contributed to the witty, natural flow of conversation that this play was characterized by.
+Rushing’s delivery was on point.
+Whenever Colonel Mustard would say something idiotic and misogynistic, Professor Plum quickly delivered a supportive response.
+Rushing heavily contributed to the witty, natural flow of conversation characterized by this play.

-Blackledge was the perfect choice to play Miss Scarlett – the proprietor of an escort service who, despite everyone’s initial judgements, ends up being a highly intelligent woman.
-Miss Scarlett answers the boys’ stupid remarks with witty comebacks.
+Blackledge was the perfect choice to play Miss Scarlett – the proprietor of an escort service who is a brilliant woman despite everyone’s initial judgments.
+Miss Scarlett answers the boys’ outlandish remarks with witty comebacks.
 She also seemed to lead the search for clues in almost every scene, always coming up with ideas about where to search next.
 Blackledge understood the complexity of Miss Scarlett’s character and worked to portray the multiple aspects of her personality.

 “I definitely think that her character design was meant to be underestimated.
-A lot of people would think that she’s kind of a bimbo and not the smartest,” said Blackledge, “With Wadsworth, if I [felt] like I [was] being one-upped by him, I [would] snap back.
+A lot of people would think that she’s kind of a bimbo and not the smartest,” Blackledge said, “With Wadsworth, if I [felt] like I [was] being one-upped by him, I [would] snap back.
 Or with Noah’s character… I would try to clap-back or show how annoyed I was with his character.”

-The cast as a whole was stunning.
-I was completely blown away by the performance.
-Truthfully, this felt like watching a movie.
-The quick delivery and timing was something I have never witnessed before in a play.
-This group of students was beyond talented, and I can’t wait to see what their next project is.
+The cast as a whole was stunning, and the performance completely blew me away.
+Truthfully, it felt like watching a movie.
+The quick delivery and timing were something I had never witnessed before in a play.
+This group of students was beyond talented, and I can’t wait to see their next project.